marlo-80/Chiron/README.md

 ### Run Only the Evaluation (after setup)

-If you already have a database and index, you can re‑evaluate with:
+If you already have a database and index, you can run the evaluation any time with:

 ```bash
 docker compose -f docker/compose.yml exec chiron python /app/src/evaluation.py
 ```

----

 ## Project Structure